Navdhabhardwaj/rPPGdataset/readme.md

 Description
 ---
 This repository contains the Diverse rPPG Dataset, collected from North Indian participants for rPPG and physiological signal research.
 The original data were collected as high-resolution facial videos.
 To protect participant privacy, the research-access release does not contain the original facial images or videos.
-Instead, it provides ROI-level RGB temporal signals and ground-truth RR intervals.
+Instead, it provides ROI-level frame-wise mean RGB temporal measurements and ground-truth RR intervals.

 Key Features:
 ---
 1. Acquisition: 1080p @ 30 fps
-2. Released data: ROI-level RGB signals + RR intervals
+2. Released data: ROI-level frame-wise mean RGB measurements + RR intervals
 3. Ground truth: emWave Pro